Last Updated: 30/07/23

-Third-Parties: we may share your information with other individuals or organisations we have contracted with to provide our services and training courses (i.e., when you purchase an IAPP training course we need to provide your personal information so that they can activate your membership and provision your account and exam voucher).
+Third-Parties: we may share your information with other individuals or organisations we have contracted with to provide our services and training courses (i.e., when you purchase a training course we need to provide your personal information to the governing body so that they can activate your membership and/or provision your account and exam voucher).

 We will never sell your personal data for commercial gain.
 If we partner or merge with another organisation or sell the company we will let you know.

 d.
 Legitimate Interest – where we have identified a legitimate business need to process your personal data.

 7. How do we store your personal data?